Complex Cyst of the Breast

 A ‘complex‘ or ‘complicated‘ breast cyst, refers to cysts that contain something besides clear fluid.
-Usually something harmless like old blood clot or debris in a cyst.
+A simple breast cyst, on the other hand, only contains clear fluid.
+Indeed, this is usually something harmless like an old blood clot or debris.

-Complex breast cysts account for approximately 5% of breast cysts that are screened, and are usually followed up more closely in terms of time interval, and are sometimes biopsied.
+Complex breast cysts account for approximately 5% of breast cysts that are present on screening mammograms.
+So, usually a complex cyst of the breast indicates close follow-up and sometimes a biopsy.
 There is a very very small chance that a complex breast cyst could be associated with malignant breast cancer, so they merit a higher degree of scrutiny.

-Here’s an ultrasound picture of a complicated breast cyst.
+Here is an ultrasound picture of a Complex Cyst of the breast

 The radiologist will be looking for…

 Findings of septations (thin walls that divide the cysts into segments) is really of little concern.
 What the radiologist is looking for is hard evidence of an intracystic mass, which would be indicative of neoplastic cell growth, and that would probably lead to a histological evaluation.
 Even so, the chances of the neoplasm being breast cancer is very low.

 The decision to biopsy a complex cyst remains subjective

 Findings of internal echoes without a distinctly visible solid mass or, alternatively, an ‘anechoic’ lesion with no posterior-wall enhancement would be a bit of a judgement call.